rs028/atmosch-R/README.md

 all atmosch-R functions begin with lowercase "f" followed by the capitalized function name.

+Example code and data can be found in the [wiki](https://github.com/rs028/atmosch-R/wiki/).

 ADDITIONAL LIBRARIES
 --------------------

 Some atmosch-R functions require the **chron** library to handle dates and times.
 To install it, type at the R prompt:

 ```
 install.packages("chron")
 ```

 and follow the instructions.

 The atmosch-R functions are compatible with the **openair** package.
 To install openair, type at the R prompt:

 ```
 install.packages("openair")
 ```

 and follow the instructions.
 Then add `library(openair)` to `.Rprofile`.

 The `fOpenair()` function, in `processData.R`, can be used to convert